otr4j/otrv4/otrv4.md

 message to the Non-Interactive-Auth message.
 The receiver begins their timer when they receive this first data message.

+> TODO below comment on reliable clocks: this is not necessarily the case.
+What's necessary is _monotonic time_ to be able to determine how much time has passed.
+Monotonic time is oblivious to clock time, changes/corrections, such as time-zone changes, ntp clock synchronization, etc. (This does not hold for expiration time of the client profile.
+So we do need a reliable coarse indication of date/time.)

 Since the session expiration uses a timer, it can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
 Other errors may result in the clock not